Skip to main content

 CLI-shape Catalog Reference

 These recipes install an interactive AI coding agent into the workspace’s $PATH.
 They route through the managed AI proxy (Rigbox’s OpenRouter gateway), so no provider API key is required when the workspace is in managed AI mode.
+Install one of them the same way as a Service-shape app:

 Inside a workspace VM, drop the --workspace flag — rig infers it from the ambient identity.
 Then SSH in and run the agent — rig ssh-info <workspace> will print the right ssh command.